- Anyone can provide feedback or raise issues of concern about a supported residential service (SRS)

 - SRS must have a complaints officer and a complaints system that explains the procedures for receiving and responding to complaints

-- When possible, complaints and concerns about an SRS should be raised with the SRS first
+- Where possible and appropriate, complaints and concerns about an SRS should be raised with the SRS first

 Residents have the right to raise concerns and make complaints about the accommodation and support services they receive in an SRS and to have these addressed in a fair, reasonable, confidential and timely manner.

-Anyone can make a complaint to the department about an SRS.
+Anyone can make a complaint to the department or the Office of the Public Advocate about an SRS.
 This includes residents, family, neighbours, service providers and police.
 Where possible, you should seek permission from the resident to share their personal details and make a complaint on their behalf.

 Before making a complaint, confirm that the service is a registered SRS by using the Register of currently registered and operating supported residential services.
 Contact details to provide feedback about other accommodation models can be found below.